 Whether you’re craving rest and relaxation or an all-action holiday adventure, crowd-pleasing Corfu has something to tempt every party.
 From mountain biking on rugged peaks to scuba diving with eels, you can find plenty of energetic ways to get under the island’s skin.
 Low-key days can be spent wine tasting, strolling ancient streets or hopping between heritage sites – there are dozens of churches in Corfu Town alone – while boat trips range from sedate sightseeing jaunts to whizzing over the waves on a speedboat.
 As for the island’s famous beaches, you can choose to unroll your towel in peaceful, secluded coves or on lively stretches of sand where music blares.
+Travelling is just now being allowed to island, it is important to follow all of the safety protocols and wear a mask into any establishment you enter, a great idea would be to take medical face masks with you on your trip to keep you and everyone you come into contact with safe.

 Here’s our list of the top 10 things to do in Corfu, from activities to places to visit.